Parkinsonia

 Fire

-• Spelling before burning to build a fuel load may be necessary.
-Controlling grazing pressure afterwards to re-establish a competitive pasture is recommended.
+• You may need to spell before burning to build a fuel load.
+Control grazing pressure afterwards to re-establish a competitive pasture.

 Mechanical control

-• Initial clearing by stickraking, blade ploughing or ripping is effective, however:
+• You can achieve effective initial clearing by stickraking, blade ploughing or ripping.

-• it should be restricted to reasonably level areas away from watercourses
+• Restrict clearing to reasonably level areas away from watercourses.

-• clearing will hasten seed germination, necessitating follow-up control either mechanically or chemically.
+• Because clearing will hasten seed germination, apply follow-up control (either mechanical or chemical).

 Herbicide control